Get started with Raspberry Pi 3 and Python

-To create an application, select the Raspberry Pi 3 device type, select an application type, enter a name, and click Create new application:
+Select the Raspberry Pi 3 device type, choose an application type, enter a name, and click Create new application:

-This will take you to the dashboard for your newly created application, where you can manage your whole fleet of Raspberry Pi 3s.
+After the application has been created, you will be redirected to the dashboard for the newly created application, where you can add your first Raspberry Pi 3.

 Add your first device

-To connect with balena, your Raspberry Pi 3 will need a balenaOS image that is configured for your device type, application, and network.
+To connect with balenaCloud, your Raspberry Pi 3 needs a balenaOS image configured for your device type, application, and network.
 Start by clicking Add device in your application dashboard: